rancher/elemental-toolkit/docs/content/en/docs/Examples/creating_bootable_images.md

 The luet image `quay.io/luet/base` contains just luet, and can be used to boostrap the base system from scratch:

 conf/luet.yaml:
-{{<githubembed repo="rancher-sandbox/cos-toolkit" file="examples/scratch/conf/luet.yaml" lang="yaml">}}
+{{<githubembed repo="rancher/elemental-toolkit" file="examples/scratch/conf/luet.yaml" lang="yaml">}}

 Dockerfile:
-{{<githubembed repo="rancher-sandbox/cos-toolkit" file="examples/scratch/Dockerfile" lang="Dockerfile">}}
+{{<githubembed repo="rancher/elemental-toolkit" file="examples/scratch/Dockerfile" lang="Dockerfile">}}

 ## Customizations

 All the method above imply that the image generated will be the booting one, there are however several configuration entrypoint that you should keep in mind while building the image:

 - Everything under `/system/oem` will be loaded during the various stage (boot, network, initramfs).
-You can check [here](https://github.com/rancher-sandbox/cOS-toolkit/tree/e411d8b3f0044edffc6fafa39f3097b471ef46bc/packages/cloud-config/oem) for the `cOS` defaults.
+You can check [here](https://github.com/rancher/elemental-toolkit/tree/e411d8b3f0044edffc6fafa39f3097b471ef46bc/packages/cloud-config/oem) for the `cOS` defaults.
 See `00_rootfs.yaml` to customize the booting layout.
 - `/etc/cos/bootargs.cfg` contains the booting options required to boot the image with GRUB
 - `/etc/cos-upgrade-image` contains the default upgrade configuration for recovery and the booting system image

 ## Configuration file

-The example configuration file shows how to enable the cos-toolkit repository:
+The example configuration file shows how to enable the elemental-toolkit repository:

-{{<githubembed repo="rancher-sandbox/cos-toolkit" file="examples/standard/conf/luet.yaml" lang="yaml">}}
+{{<githubembed repo="rancher/elemental-toolkit" file="examples/standard/conf/luet.yaml" lang="yaml">}}

 Repositories have the following fields, notably: